6 Disney World Restaurants That May Not Be Worth a Repeat Visit

 Eating inside Cinderella’s Castle at the Magic Kingdom is an unforgettable experience.
 There’s nothing quite like stepping inside one of the icons of Walt Disney World and Disney as a whole.
 So, why is the restaurant on this list?

 Honestly, we enjoyed breakfast at Cinderella’s Royal Table quite a bit.
-Breakfast ($69 for adults, $42 for children) was a admittedly expensive, but we justified it because it’s the castle.
+Breakfast ($74 for adults, $45 for children) was expensive, but we justified it because it’s the castle.
 That said, it’s wild to see how much those prices have increased over the years.
 Not too long ago this was a $40ish breakfast for adults.
+Disney knows a lot of guests want to eat in the castle, so they charge for that demand.

 While we might do breakfast again, would we do lunch or dinner?
 Probably not.
-The prix fixe menu paired with items of uneven quality make it difficult to recommend Cinderella’s Royal Table beyond its unbeatable location.
+The prix fixe menu paired with items of uneven quality make it difficult to recommend Cinderella’s Royal Table despite its unbeatable location.
 You’re in the Castle!
-But, $84 for adults, $49 for children, and food that could be significantly improved are factors that even the surroundings can’t forgive.
+But, $88 for adults, $52 for children, and food that could be significantly improved are factors that even the surroundings can’t forgive.

 Eat in Cinderella Castle once to check it off your list.
 Make it breakfast if you want to save a bit.
 Then, we’d recommend eating at the very underrated Skipper Canteen for lunch or dinner despite the fact it doesn’t pack the same emotional punch as Cinderella Castle.